 One of the greatest moments in my recovery was after the fog finally lifted; I gained the gift of clarity.
-That cloudy feeling of misery, fear and hopelessness slowly faded until I could finally see light.
-All the problems that I had created through my addictions seemed at last fixable and all the beliefs I had convinced myself to fuel my own self-hatred became questionable.
-It was a feeling that at one time seemed impossible because in that moment, I realized that maybe, just maybe, there was hope for an addict like me.
+That cloudy feeling of misery, fear, and hopelessness slowly faded until I could finally see the light.
+All the problems that I had created through my addictions seemed, at last, fixable and all the beliefs I had convinced myself to fuel my own self-hatred became questionable.
+It was a feeling that at one time seemed impossible because, at that moment, I realized that maybe, just maybe, there was hope for an addict like me.

 I could finally apologize and mean it when I spoke with my family and friends about my behaviors.
 Promises became empty words when the behavior continued over and over again, though I remained baffled as to why I couldn’t stop touching the hot stove.
-But it wasn’t just “that me” that my addictive behaviors were hurting and when I finally stepped away from my selfishness and ego I was able to grasp the true extent of the pain I was causing others.
-For so long I thought that it was only my pain which I used to justify the same, unrelenting cycle; it wasn’t hurting anyone else, so why should I stop?
-I’ve always struggled with the idea of getting sober for myself and honestly, that’s not how it started for me.
-It wasn’t until I accepted the ripple effect addiction causes that I was able to further fuel my recovery, knowing full-well that so much more was at risk if I lost sight of my “whys” as it relates to staying sober.
+But it wasn’t just “that me” that my addictive behaviors were hurting, and when I finally stepped away from my selfishness and ego, I was able to grasp the true extent of the pain I was causing others.
+For so long, I thought it was only my pain that I used to justify the same, unrelenting cycle; it wasn’t hurting anyone else, so why should I stop?
+I’ve always struggled with the idea of getting sober for myself, and honestly, that’s not how it started for me.
+It wasn’t until I accepted the ripple effect addiction causes that I could further fuel my recovery, knowing full-well that so much more was at risk if I lost sight of my “whys” as it relates to staying sober.

 Today, I am dependable.
 I am a mother that can be present for her child, even if it’s through phone conversations.
 I am a friend that people can count on.
-I can’t say how many times I made plans and commitments, only to bail out in the last minute every single time.
-Today, I mean what I say and I follow-through.
-Sure, there’s still some struggle when it comes to my mental health because some days really are hard.
+I can’t say how many times I made plans and commitments, only to bail out at the last minute every single time.
+Today, I mean what I say, and I follow through.
+Sure, there’s still some struggle for my mental health because some days really are hard.
 But there’s so much freedom in knowing that no matter what happens today, no matter what rocks my world, I don’t have to drink or use over it.
-I am back in control of me and I can smile knowing that I’ve not only regained the respect of others, but the respect of myself.
+I am back in control of myself, and I can smile knowing that I’ve not only regained the respect of others but the respect of myself.

 8. Being of Service

 Almost every alcoholic/addict I’ve ever met is so giving and compassionate that once they choose recovery, once they choose themselves, nothing can stop them.
-They say you can’t help another if you can’t help yourself and while I’ve bucked against that ideology most of my life, I’m finally in a position to accept how true that is.
+They say you can’t help another if you can’t help yourself, and while I’ve bucked against that ideology most of my life, I’m finally in a position to accept how true that is.
 Another one of the greatest gifts of recovery is that I can be of service to others.
-Our stories are different but so similar is so many ways and our experiences, strength, and hope can be shared to help lift others out of the struggle.
+Our stories are different but so similar in so many ways, and our experiences, strength, and hope can be shared to help lift others out of the struggle.
 Watching a person who started off broken heal and then seeing that person help pull others into the light is honestly one of the most beautiful and rewarding sights to behold.
-What’s more, we can’t do recovery alone and finally, we don’t have to do it alone.
-In the rooms of meetings or in a therapy group, we can connect in such strong ways that rival even decades of a tenured friendship.
-Having that sense of community makes life seem so much more manageable and really, it is.
+What’s more, we can’t make a recovery alone, and finally, we don’t have to do it alone.
+In meetings or a therapy group, we can connect in such strong ways that rival even decades of a tenured friendship.
+Having that sense of community makes life seem so much more manageable, and really, it is.

 9. Hope for a Future

-The most important gift of all, which I touched on briefly earlier is that today, I don’t want to die.
-Seems like I’m setting the bar kind of low there, huh?
+The most important gift of all, which I touched on briefly earlier, is that I don’t want to die today.
+It seems like I’m setting the bar low there, huh?
 Well, if you had known me in active addiction, I begged for death, even prayed for it.
 I woke up every day wondering, dreading life.
 I couldn’t understand why anyone would even want to be alive.
-To me, life was a punishment and I had no hope of that theory ever changing.
-I had struggled with self-injury, suicidal ideations and attempts; Nothing was off-limits when it came to my addiction.
-If it got me high or drunk, it made existing in my skin just a little bit easier and I was all over it.
+To me, life was a punishment, and I had no hope of that theory ever-changing.
+I had struggled with self-injury, suicidal ideations, and attempts; Nothing was off-limits when it came to my addiction.
+If it got me high or drunk, it made existing in my skin just a little bit easier, and I was all over it.
 Today though, I can’t even truly express in words the turnaround that I have experienced.
 I actually want to be alive and not just exist in the world but be a part of it.
 I am happy.
-I have dreams, goals; things that I had never experienced in my life had suddenly become obtainable.
-Opportunities to share my story and leave a lasting impact in this world.
+I have dreams, goals; things that I had never experienced in my life had suddenly become obtainable—opportunities to share my story and leave a lasting impact in this world.
 There is no way that would be possible while using.
 I will forever be grateful for this gift.

 10. The Light of Recovery

 What else is better now that my focus isn’t on alcohol and drugs?
 Everything!
-My physical health, my mental health, relationships, belly laughs, beach days, lasting friendships, and self-love.
-Addiction impacted my life in every possible facet and in the same way, recovery has touched every dark recess of my mind, shown light on every shadowed corner.
-It’s been said by many and I still believe this to be true: My worst day in recovery doesn’t even compare to my best day in active addiction.
-And I don’t have to ever go back to that life, ever again.
+My physical health, mental health, relationships, belly laughs, beach days, lasting friendships, and self-love.
+Addiction impacted my life in every possible facet, and in the same way, recovery has touched every dark recess of my mind, shown a light on every shadowed corner.
+It’s been said by many, and I still believe this to be true: My worst day in recovery doesn’t even compare to my best day in active addiction.
+And I don’t have ever to go back to that life, ever again.

-The idea of abstaining from alcohol and drugs for the rest of your life can be a scary thought; trust me, I get it.
-But the life that is awarded from making the right choices, doing the right things and just treating yourself right is a life that had always been a concept outside of my wildest dreams.
-There is hope.
-There is a chance to live, thrive and create lasting memories with people in your life that love you.
-And if you find yourself at a point in life where you feel as though you have no one, just step into one of those AA rooms.
-You will be surrounded by love and encouragement, so much so that life becomes rewarding.
-I’m grateful today that I took a chance on myself.
-I’m grateful for the opportunities recovery has brought to me, through hard work and perseverance.
-Today, I am a grateful, recovering alcoholic and addict.
+The idea of abstaining from alcohol and drugs for the rest of your life can be a scary thought.
+The life awarded from making the right choices, doing the right things, and just treating yourself right is one life that may be a concept outside of your wildest dreams.
+But there is hope.
+There is a chance to live, thrive, and create lasting memories with people in your life that love you.
+If you find yourself at a point in life where you feel as though you have no one, step into one of the addiction treatment programs at Compass Detox.
+We offer several programs that can meet your needs, such as: